sarahcsmith/sarahcsmith.github.io/_pages/teaching.markdown

 title: "Teaching"
 ---

 My teaching philosophy balances theory and application.
 Economics provides a stylised framework to understand complex relationships.
 Equally important to learning these theories is applying them to real-world problems.
 My goal is to uphold the rigorous learning objectives while also keeping students engaged and motivated.
-The opportunity to shape and impart knowledge onto the next generation brings me joy and purpose, and I look forward to teaching, supervising and mentoring students in my future career.

 ## Instructor